“`xml

 • Leadership training

-These benefits support sailors’ growth both in and out of uniform.
+These benefits support your growth both in and out of uniform.

-The Navy invests in its people, helping them reach their full potential.
+The Navy invests in its people, helping everyone reach their full potential.

 Frequently Asked Questions